DV01

 To scale down from modify duration down to a one basis point change in interest rates is relatively straightforward.

-All we need to do to get to our dvo one.
+All we need to do to get to our DV01.
 We take the price of the bond.

 Expressed as the price per $1 of par value.
 We then multiply that by the modified duration and multiply that also by the future value of the portfolio which in other words means the par value of the bonds that we hold.